KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

     <img src="images/good_bad_PCA.png">
 </p>

 Since there are no distinct clusters of good and failed drives, applying K-Means to this data set did not give accurate results.

+- Hard Disk Model Detection

+Another thing we explored was identification of the model number based on the drive attributes.
+This would help in identifying a new hard disk that was similar to a previously failed hard disk.
+This would mean that whatever problems were causing the base hard disk to fail would be the likely issues that would cause this new hard disk to fail.

-Resampling the dataset did not help.
-So we decided to use clustering algorithms (DBSCAN, k-Means) to cluster into models based on S.M.A.R.T attributes.
+We used clustering algorithms (DBSCAN, k-Means) to cluster into models based on S.M.A.R.T attributes.
 As stated earlier, since many SMART attributes do not have uniform meaning across manufacturers, we decided to use only those attributes that are present across all models.
 These are SMART attribute numbers 5, 187, 188, 197, 198.

 Models: ST8000DM002, ST8000NM0055, ST12000NM0007, ST4000DM000